ivanstepanovftw/masked_torch/README.md

 - **Efficiency:** `MaskedConv2d` is optimized for no-mask scenarios which accelerates training without compromising on performance.

 ## Visual Comparison
-A comparative visualization of activation statistics (per-channel mean) between conventional convolution (conv), PartialConv (pconv), and MaskedConv (mconv).
+A comparative visualization of activation statistics (per-channel mean) between conventional convolution (conv), PartialConv (pconv), and MaskedConv (mconv, this work).
 It highlights how `MaskedConv2d` maintains a more consistent and stable distribution across the layers:

 ![Visual Comparison](https://i.imgur.com/8ifNtrP.png)